csiebler/storagegrid-metadata/README.md

 ## Configuration

-At this point in time, the StorageGRID Audit Logs need to be mounted on the Docker host under `/mnt/auditlogs/`
+* The StorageGRID Audit Logs need to be mounted on the Docker host under `/mnt/auditlogs/`
+* Edit `config/indexer.conf` and add the StorageGRID API endpoint address and S3 account credentials

 ## Usage